 - Crystal Caves

 - Doom — Could well be the ultimate example of this trope.
-The shareware version offered gamers 9 levels, out of a total of 27 contained in the mail-order version (with an extra episode in the retail release, titled Ultimate Doom)… that's exactly one third of the game which was given away for free.
-Because many who downloaded and beat the shareware episode mistakenly believed themselves to have beaten Doom, its sequel would not see a shareware release, as clarified by John Carmack an old interview.
+The shareware version offered gamers 9 levels, out of a total of 27 contained in the mail-order version (before an extra episode was added for the retail release a year later, titled Ultimate Doom) that's exactly one third of the game which was given away for free.
+Because many who downloaded and beat the shareware episode mistakenly believed themselves to have beaten Doom, its sequel would not see a shareware release, as clarified by John Carmack in an old interview.

 - Immortal Defense allows you to play through the first third of the game for free, downloadable from their website.